What is a Contact Center? Types, Features, & Benefits

 Contact center CRM software provides a complete view of all customer data, including current and past interactions across all channels, previous purchases, account information, and more.
 This allows your contact center to handle a wide range of customer needs from a single platform.

-Real-time views of customer interactions mean agents or AI chatbots can efficiently pick up where the conversation left off, so that customers don't need to repeat themselves.
+Real-time views of customer interactions mean reps or AI agents can efficiently pick up where the conversation left off, so that customers don't need to repeat themselves.
 With access to complete customer histories, contact centers can also help to generate revenue by offering product suggestions based on past purchases.

 An omnichannel contact center uses cloud-based software to manage customer interactions across multiple channels.
 It helps you deliver a connected experience across all channels — no matter how they contact you.

-AI customer service software boosts agent productivity by automating routine processes and tasks.
+AI customer service software boosts rep productivity by automating routine processes and tasks.
 In fact, our research finds that of service organizations currently using automation, 54% reported time savings as a major benefit.

-Contact center automation also improves agent productivity by analyzing and summarizing past cases, automating data entry for new cases, and routing customers to the correct agent.
+Contact center automation also improves rep productivity by analyzing and summarizing past cases, automating data entry for new cases, and routing customers to the correct party.

-If you've ever experienced a chatbot that led you to a dead end, you understand why customer satisfaction relies on intelligent routing.
-When a chatbot can't help, customers expect to be connected to a live agent or given alternate ways to get the help they need.
+If you've ever hit a dead end in customer service, whether on the phone or online, you know why customer satisfaction depends on intelligent routing.
+Customers expect to be connected to a person or AI agent, or given alternative ways to get the help they need.

 High-performing service organizations are using data and AI to generate revenue while cutting costs — without sacrificing the customer experience.
 Find out how in the 6th edition of the State of Service report.